 When addressed promptly, frozen pipes can be thawed before the pipe cracks or bursts.
 Here are the signs to watch out for:

 An estimated 250,000 homes are affected by frozen water pipes every year.
-This equates to a total cost of $400-500 million each year spent on repairing the cracked or burst pipe after freezing.
-By calling our dedicated emergency plumbing hotline as soon as you suspect freezing pipes, the frozen pipes can be thawed before they burst, saving you hundreds of dollars in plumbing repairs.
+This equates to a total cost of $400-500 million each year spent on repairing the cracked/damaged pipe or burst pipe after freezing.
+By calling our dedicated emergency plumbing hotline as soon as you suspect freezing pipes, the frozen pipes can be thawed before they burst, saving you hundreds of dollars in plumbing repairs or burst pipe repairs.

 Here are the services that we offer regarding burst and frozen pipes: